sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

 SAP Build Process Automation is a low code/no code tool under SAP Build Portfolio.
 With this tool, you will get access to a new range of opportunities for running your day-to-day workflows.
 In this tutorial, you will learn how to create a business process  using visual drag and drop simplicity.

 There are many use cases/scenarios where you can bring about innovation using SAP Build Process Automation.
 In this tutorial, you will see how to create a Simple Business process flow for Purchase Orders Approval.
 We test the process flow by creating a process instance to make sure functionality works as expected.

+### Finish installing SAP Build Process Automation
+You installed SAP Build Process Automation in Step 3 of the [codejam-0-prerequisites](prerequisites tutorial).
+But the subscription to the service takes a long time and you may have skipped the final few actions in that step.

+If you did not complete that step, go back and finish adding the role collections to your user.

+If you completed that step, just continue below.

 ### Create a process project